Albrighton Hall, Shrewsbury: Early owners

 Thomas Ireland, who was High Sheriff of Shropshire, built Albrighton Hall in about 1630.
 His family had owned the estate from about 1540.
 He had married Jane Dutton daughter of Rowland Dutton of Hatton Hall in Cheshire.
 The Hall descended through the male line of the Ireland family.
 The next couple were Thomas’s son Robert and his wife Lucie Leigh followed by Robert’s son Thomas Ireland and his wife Elizabeth.
 Their son Thomas who was married to Mary were the next heirs and when he died in 1729 his son Thomas Pershall Ireland became the owner.
 He did not marry and after his death in 1792 it passed to his daughter Mary.
 When she died in 1796 the property reverted to the Crown but shortly after was granted to his nephew John Ireland.
 In 1804 he sold the Hall to the Reverend Inigo William Jones.
 Jones (1780-1809) was the only surviving son of Henry Jones of Bloomsbury Square, London who had acquired an enormous fortune.
 He left a large part of it to Inigo when he died in 1801.

 Inigo went to the University of Cambridge in 1796 at the age of 15 and obtained his degree.
 He was ordained a cleric in 1804.
 In the same year he bought Albrighton Hall and married Margaret Elizabeth Gale daughter of Colonel Gale of Bardsea Hall Lancashire.

 In 1809 at the age of only 29 he died and his son also called Inigo William Jones who at this time was only three years old inherited Albrighton Hall.
 It was held in trust for him until he came of age and then in 1830 he sold it to William Spurrier of Birmingham.

 William Spurrier (1768-1848) was an attorney in Birmingham.
 In 1793 he married Eleanor Boole and the couple had five children.
 They lived in Heath Green House near Birmingham and rented Albrighton Hall to wealthy tenants.
 One of these was Sir Richard Puleston who signed a lease in 1834.

 Sir Richard Puleston (1765-1840) was born Richard Price, son of Richard Parry Price and Anne Puleston.
 When his uncle John Puleston of Emral, Flintshire in Wales died unmarried in 1812 he inherited his estates and changed his name to Puleston.
 In 1813 he was made a Baronet.
 Richard married twice.
 His first wife died shortly after their marriage after giving birth to two children.
 He married secondly, in 1796, Emma Elizabeth Corbet (1781-1849) who was the daughter of John Corbet of Sundorne.
 Her mother was Emma Leighton daughter of Sir Charlton Leighton.
 They had no children.

 Richard died in 1840 and Lady Emma Elizabeth Puleston continued to reside at Albrighton Hall.
-She is recorded in the 1841 as living there with seven servants.
+She is recorded in the 1841 Census as living there with seven servants.
 She died in 1849 and in the following year her extensive range of furniture was sold.
 The sale was a major event and lasted for six days.
 The advertisement for the sale is shown here.